Specialties

 - Arrhythmias and Conduction Defects - General

-- Describe the symptoms of a patient experiencing cardiac arrhythmias (CR3)
+- Describe the symptoms by a patient experiencing cardiac arrhythmias

 - Learn the causes of each type of pathological tachycardia and bradycardia (CR3)

-- Describe investigations that should be performed in patients with suspected arrhythmias including 24-hour tape and investigation of underlying causes (CR3)
+- Describe other investigations that should be performed in patients with suspected arrhythmias including 24 hour cardiac monitoring and investigation of underlying causes

-- Describe the mechanism and speed of onset of action, place in therapy and major side effects of: adenosine; digoxin; amiodarone; verapamil; betablockers; lignocaine; flecainide; magnesium and atropine.
-(CR3)
+- Describe the mechanism and speed of onset of action, place in therapy and major side effects of adenosine, digoxin, amiodarone, verapamil, beta blockers, lignocaine, flecainide, magnesium and atropine.

-- Explain when and why anticoagulation is indicated in the treatment of arrhythmias, particularly in atrial fibrillation (CR3)
+- Explain the role of anticoagulation in cardiac arrhythmias, particularly in atrial fibrillation

 - Arrhythmias and Conduction Defects - General